uashraf1981/AWS/Security/README.md

 f) When the metric filter finds the call, it generates an alarm which is linked to the SNS topic that we created
 g) That alarm has our user email registered

+The only problem here is that if you go ahead and create a user, you will not get an email immediately and that is because the API call and its visibility is not real-time if you use the architecture just described i.e. using metric filters and alarms.
+Moreover, even the information that you received is not very detailed, just very basic info.
+So now we go ahead and use an alternate architecture.

+                CloudWatch Metric Filters               vs.                 CloudWatch Events

+            i) Not real-time, slow e.g. in minutes                            Real-time

+            ii) Information in email very basic                             More detailed information

 Method - II
 -----------